z-morgan/plentish/dev_notes.md

 - users can choose from a collection of icons to identify with their account
 - upload a picture to go with a recipe, and it shows as a thumbnail on the recipes view
 - select the number of times one will make a recipe per shopping list
+- deselecting a recipe causes items to be moved to 'deleted' tab instead of disappearing

 --------
 # Pages/Views: